projectatomic/adb-atomic-developer-bundle/README.md

     * E.g. We have plan to add tools like [atomicapp-builder](https://github.com/bkabrda/atomicapp-builder) and [Nulecule DEV assistant](https://github.com/devassistant/dap-nulecule).
 Check [here for details](https://github.com/LalatenduMohanty/centos7-container-app-vagrant-box/labels/enhancement)
 * This box will be complimentary to [CentOS Community Container Pipeline](http://wiki.centos.org/ContainerPipeline).
     * That would help developers test the Nulecule based atomicapp locally on the vagrant box/boxes before sending the pull request to the [CentOS Community Container Pipeline index](https://github.com/kbsingh/cccp-index)
-* The base Vagrant box will contain the developr environments of the atomicapp providers as required e.g.  [OpenShift](https://github.com/openshift).
+* The base Vagrant box will contain the atomicapp providers e.g.  [OpenShift](https://github.com/openshift).
     * We are working on integrating OpenShift Vagrant box for developers with this.
+    * The idea is , developers should be able to use OpenShift for deploying the application and then reuse the config files for developing Nulecule spec for an application.
+    * Or an atomic application based on the nulecule specification with OpenShift provider should be able to deploy on it.
 * The idea is to create base boxes using distributions build system and then use solution like [Oh-my-vagrant](https://github.com/purpleidea/oh-my-vagrant) for multibox dev environment.
     * As of now we are building the base boxes through [CBS](http://cbs.centos.org/koji/).
 * This project will inherit from [projectatomic/adb-atomic-developer-bundle](https://github.com/projectatomic/adb-atomic-developer-bundle/) and will consolidate the work already done.